ashu112200/git_d/README.md

 # git_d

-hi  this is student from chandigarh university
+hi  this is student from chandigarh university from chandigarh
 <br>
 ashish